yesnik/symfony-guides/config.md

     service: markdown.parser.light
 ```

-**Important:** We may need to reset cache to apply changes in settings: `php bin/console cache:clear`
+**Important:** We may need to clear cache to apply changes in settings: `php bin/console cache:clear`

 ## Services config